Request an appeal - Full-Time Students

 Learn more about the StudentAid BC Appeals Outcomes for 2022/23.

 Select an appeal category from the menu below to review the Appeal Criteria and download the appropriate Appeal Request Form.
-We recommend you download the form and open it using the latest version of Adobe Reader.
+We recommend you download and open the form using the latest version of Adobe Reader.

 Appeal Categories 2024/25